Which Drugs Make Your Dick Shrink the Most and Why

 Videos by VICE

-“If you think of erectile physiology, you need blood flow, so anything that restricts blood flow is a bad thing,” says John P Mulhall, Director of the Male Sexual and Reproductive Medicine Program at Memorial Sloan Kettering Centre in New York.
-“Like adrenaline: it’s a tremendous blood flow restrictor, so anything that would function similarly to adrenaline – MDMA, for instance – could be extremely bad for your erectile function.”
+“If you think of erectile physiology, you need blood flow, so anything that restricts blood flow is a bad thing,” says John P. Mulhall, the director of the Male Sexual and Reproductive Medicine Program at Memorial Sloan Kettering Center in New York.
+“Like adrenaline: It’s a tremendous blood-flow restrictor, so anything that would function similarly to adrenaline—MDMA, for instance—could be extremely bad for your erectile function.”

 MDMA and ecstasy are typical of that great paradox I mentioned.
-With all the serotonin – the “joy chemical” that ecstasy releases – firing from your serotonergic system, you’re turned into a fawning, cuddling mess, flushed in love and lust with the world and its inhabitants.
-“All stimulants have a global effect on all areas of the brain to enhance function, so that would enhance the libidinal drive,” says Tim Williams, Clinical Director at Bristol Specialist Drugs and Alcohol Service.
+With all the serotonin—the “joy chemical” that ecstasy releases—firing from your serotonergic system, you’re turned into a fawning, cuddling mess, flushed in love and lust with the world and its inhabitants.
+“All stimulants have a global effect on all areas of the brain to enhance function, so that would enhance the libidinal drive,” says Tim Williams, the clinical director at Bristol Specialist Drugs and Alcohol Service.

 But as Mulhall explained, the MDMA that’s making you all cuddly and lustful is exactly what can prevent you from taking it any further.
 The drug works as a vasoconstrictor, narrowing blood vessels to, among other places, your penis.
 Which is why it can retract or becomes almost entirely useless.
 You also might not have been able to urinate while on MDMA before.
 That has nothing to do with the penis or the narrowing of your vessels, but with MDMA releasing the hormone vasopressin, which controls the kidneys’ retention of water.

-“I think when you speak to people about cocaine they’ll often say [sex] is way better,” says Mulhall, which would appear to fall in line with a 2002 study that found 40 to 50 percent of respondents experienced an increase in sex drive, fantasies, pleasure, performance, obsession and unusual or risky sexual behaviours while using coke.
+“I think when you speak to people about cocaine, they’ll often say [sex] is way better,” says Mulhall, which would appear to fall in line with a 2002 study that found 40 to 50 percent of respondents experienced an increase in sex drive, fantasies, pleasure, performance, obsession, and unusual or risky sexual behaviors while using coke.
 “But it’s really a perceptual issue.
-I don’t think there’s anything to be gained – from an erectile function standpoint – in any of these agents [drugs] in the short or long-term.”
+I don’t think there’s anything to be gained—from an erectile function standpoint—in any of these agents [drugs] in the short or long-term.”

 What of the dreaded mid-sex flop?
 That moment when you’ve managed to actually get it up and working, only for it to desert you the minute you change position or get distracted while thinking about something inane?